Does domain forwarding affect SEO or can it help with SEO?

 When a company acquires additional domain names, they should be permanently redirected to the main domain name – the one, central location on the web for all of the company’s or brand’s content.

-So, how do you redirect a domain name properly (how to 301 redirect)?
+So, how do you redirect a domain name properly (how to 301 redirect a domain to another domain name)?

 The best answer depends on the type of server hosting your site (Apache or Windows), how much control you have over that server (hosted on a shared or dedicated server) and the purpose of the redirected domain name.
 Without getting into the specifics of permanent redirects, here are some resources: